Kaholo/kaholo-plugin-git/README.md

-# kaholo-plugin-git
+# Kaholo Git Plugin
-Git plugin for Kaholo.

-This plugin is a wrapper for the git cli.
-The git cli must be installed on the agent for this to work.
-The git version must be equal or higher than 2.10.0, because the `core.sshCommand` configuration feature is used.
+This plugin enables Kaholo to use Git.
+Git is free and open source software for distributed version control.
+The plugin makes use of the Git CLI, meaning git must be installed on the Kaholo agent for this to work.

 ## Authentication
 You can choose one of the two authentication methods: